DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ## payloadDistance LO

+The ***payloadDistance*** LO describes the relevant factor for the climateImpact calculation on a truck.

 ### Data field: payloadDistanceResult (value)

 The payloadDistanceResult is a most relevant parameter for the estimation of the climate impact of this transportMovement.
 It is usually calculated by multiplying the weight and the distance of the transportMovement.
 Possible units are kilogram-kilometre ("kgkm"), tonne-kilometre ("tkm"), kilometre-tonne ("kmt") and "ton-mile", which is in the US: 1 ton-mile * ( 0.907185 t / short ton) * ( 1.609344 km / mile ) = 1.460 tkm.